CGAL/cgal-web/_posts/2024-07-02-Basic_viewer.md

 }
 </code></pre>

-<p>However this solutions has several limitations.
-It is not easy to customize the drawing (changing the color or hiding of some elements); it is not possible to draw different data structures simultaneously; it is not easy to add interaction with the drawing or to use it in an higher level widget.
-All these limitations are solved in this new package: the CGAL Basic viewer.
+<p>Unfortunately, this function had several limitations.
+Firstly, it was not easy to customize the drawing, for example changing the color or hiding of some elements.
+Secondly, it was not possible to draw different data structures simultaneously.
+Finally, it was not easy to add interaction with the drawing, or to use it in an higher level widget.
+All these limitations are solved with a new package: the CGAL Basic Viewer.

 <h3>Basic viewer</h3>